rantemma/rale/README.md

 **Rale or Rantemma Advanced Lexing Evaluation**

-Is the official lexer of the Rantemma System Langage (aka RSL).
+Is the official lexer of the Rantemma Language System (aka RLS).

 No need to create a lexer, with Rale it's easy to parse any string into Token as you want or with default lexer parameters.